WVAviator/capti/README.md

 ```
 Note: Technically you can even match values in nested arrays with `$includes $includes some-value`, since `$includes` is a valid matcher itself. `$includes $includes some-value` will check every inner array in an outer array (e.g. every cell in every row) to see if it contains a string `some-value`.

+### Other Features

+Here are some additional features of Capti that don't fit into any of the categories above.

+- For helpful debugging, you can set the property `print_response: true` on your tests, and the full response returned from your server will be printed in the console.

+- To assert that a test _should fail_ rather than pass, you can set the property `should_fail: true` on the test.
+However, most of the time you should be able to get what you need using matchers and if not - make a suggestion!

+- Headers are matched case-insensitive.
+Newer recommendations in the HTTP specifications suggest using lowercase, and most frameworks will default to using lowercase.
+If you specify capitalized headers in your `expect` definition, they will still match their lowercase versions.

 ## Planned Development

 Capti is under active development and is not production ready.
 If you want to contribute, feel free to reach out (or just start opening issues and PRs, whatever).